 - what would happen If I was also under 18 years old?

-- what if we were both close in age, such as less than one year apart?
+- what if we were both close in age, less than one year apart?

 - what if I was committed to a long-term relationship with the alleged victim?